William Thomas Turner: Career with Cunard

-Turner joined the Cunard Line in 1878 as Fourth Officer, following in his father's footsteps, and left Cunard in 1883 to gain additional experience required for a promotion.
+Turner joined Cunard Line in 1878 as Fourth Officer, following in his father's footsteps, and left Cunard in 1883 to gain additional experience required for a promotion.
 Turner gained his captain's licence in 1886, and then rejoined the line in 1889.
 In 1903, Turner was given his first command, Aleppo.
 While Cunard initially had concerns about Turner's gruff demeanour and avoidance of passengers, they found to their surprise that passengers actually enjoyed Turner's elusive act and that he was in high demand.

-In 1915 the Lusitania was torpedoed and sunk by a German U-boat, and an Admiralty inquiry brought serious charges against Turner.
+In 1915 A German U-boat sank RMS Lusitania by torpedo, and an Admiralty inquiry brought serious charges against Turner.
 Winston Churchill was directly involved with the case.
-Although Turner was exonerated, the charges haunted him for the rest of his days, and he lived in seclusion.
+Turner was exonerated, but the charges haunted him for the rest of his life, and he lived in seclusion.

-SS Ivernia
+Ivernia

-In the autumn of 1916, nearly a year after the sinking of Lusitania, Turner was appointed relieving master of the Cunard Line vessel Ivernia, which had been chartered for use as a troop carrier by the British government.
-On New Year's Day, 1917, the vessel was torpedoed in the Mediterranean Sea off the Greek coast by a German U-boat, with 2,400 troops aboard.
-The ship went down fairly quickly with a loss of 36 crew members and 84 troops.
-Once again, Turner survived the loss of his ship to torpedoes.
+In the autumn of 1916, over a year after the sinking of Lusitania, Turner was appointed relieving master of the Cunard Line vessel Ivernia, which The British government had chartered as a troopship.
+On 1 January 1917, a German U-boat torpedoed the ship in the Mediterranean off the Greek coast, with 2,400 troops aboard.
+She sank fairly quickly, with a loss of 36 crew members and 84 troops.
+Once again, Turner survived.
 This time, The New York Times reported, he remained on the bridge until all aboard had departed in lifeboats and rafts, "before striking out to swim as the vessel went down under his feet."

 Personal life

 Turner received the nickname Bowler Bill, for his custom of buying a brand new bowler hat upon taking command of a ship and wearing this hat on ship's business.

 Turner married his cousin, Alice Elizabeth Hitching, on 31 August 1883.
 They lived together in Manchester and had two sons, Percy Wilfred (born 1885) and Norman Henry (born 1893).
 Alice moved out in 1903 with Turner's sons, when the couple separated.
 They remained separated for the rest of their lives, and Turner lived with his housekeeper and companion Miss Mabel Every.
 Alice emigrated with Turner's sons to Australia in 1915, following the Admiralty's inquiry, and subsequently relocated to Canada at an unknown date.
 Without knowing his sons had relocated to Canada with Alice, Turner went in search of them upon being diagnosed with intestinal cancer.
 In November 1919, Turner retired, telling Mabel, "All I want now is a quiet life."
-It was at this time he was awarded the O.B.E. at the behest of the Chairman of the Cunard Steam Ship Company Ltd.
+It was at this time he was awarded the O.B.E. at the behest of the Chairman of the Cunard Line.